kekeedme/kekeedme.github.io/projects/quantumdynamics/unitary_evol.md

     <img src="/projects/quantumdynamics/images/dynamics_dissipation.png" alt="figure">
     <figcaption>Figure 1.
 Oscillation of the probability of measuring the system in state 1 (blue) or 2 (orange) as a function of time  </figcaption>
 </figure>

+## Acknowledgement

+I would like to specially thank Professor [David Lauvergnat](https://scholar.google.fr/citations?user=iPGtR8UAAAAJ&hl=fr) of the [Institut de Chimie Physique] (https://www.icp.universite-paris-saclay.fr/theosim/le-groupe/) for reading this post and providing invaluable feeback that ultimately made it better.